-He is better known to many as @fundraiserchad, a trusted guide to the fundraising tactics and products that are working today, through the free fundraising tips on his website and email list.
-Chad also hosts a monthly free webinar series where he shares current fundraising best practices.
+Chad is the chief strategist and owner of the firm Productive Fundraising.
+He is better known to many as @fundraiserchad, a trusted guide to the fundraising tactics and tools that are working today.
+Every week, Chad publishes free fundraising tips and resources to his popular email list and through his free webinar series.

 Chad has spent his entire career as a fundraiser.
 He has worked in large shops and small in a variety of sectors (higher education, social services and the arts).
 He has built fundraising programs from the ground up, rebuilt fundraising programs back to their former glory and taken stagnant organizations to the next level.
-Most recently, Chad served as the executive director of the Cultural Enrichment Fund (Harrisburg, PA) for a decade.
-The campaigns that he has worked on have raised in excess of $35 million dollars for the charities that he’s had the honor of serving.
+The campaigns that he has worked on have raised in excess of $43 million dollars for the charities that he’s had the honor of serving.

 As a Master Trainer for the Association of Fundraising Professionals, Chad is a frequent presenter at nonprofit conferences.
 Chad serves as an Adjunct Instructor at Messiah College, teaching their fundraising course.
-He is an active member of the Association of Fundraising Professionals (AFP), and is immediate past president of the Central Pennsylvania Chapter.
-He also serves on AFP’s Professional Development Committee at the international level and is the ringmaster of the #afpeeps show (social media training) at #afpicon (the AFP International Conference).
-Chad has contributed to Advancing Philanthropy and been interviewed for the Chronicle of Philanthropy, the two leading publications in the field.
+He is an active member of the Association of Fundraising Professionals (AFP), and is a past president of the Central Pennsylvania Chapter.
+He also serves on AFP’s Content Advisory Committee at the international level and is the ringmaster of #AFPeeps U (social media training) at #AFPICON (the AFP International Conference).
+Chad is a regular columnist for Advancing Philanthropy and has been interviewed for the Chronicle of Philanthropy, the two leading publications in the field.
 He earned his Certified Fund Raising Executive (CFRE) credential, the first globally-recognized credential for fundraising professionals, in 2007.
-Chad is the 2018 recipient of the Central Penn Business Journal’s Nonprofit Leadership Excellence Award.
+Chad is also a Certified Nonprofit Professional (CNP).
+He is the 2018 recipient of the Central Penn Business Journal’s Nonprofit Leadership Excellence Award.

-When not helping nonprofits write optimized fundraising plans, training nonprofit boards of directors or leading fundraising coaching calls, Chad is typically spending quality time with his family, serving as a scout leader with Cub Scout Pack 279, searching for the world’s greatest double IPA, cheering the Steelers on to their seventh ring, hiking in the woods, or playing trombone with No Last Call, Harrisburg’s hit-and-run street band.
+When he’s not training a nonprofit board of directors to be better fundraisers or conducting a fundraising coaching call, Chad is typically spending quality time with his family, serving as a scout leader with Cub Scout Pack 279, cheering the Steelers on to their seventh ring or hiking in the woods.